-As an expert sommelier and brewer, I can tell you that the IBU (International Bitterness Units) of a is a measurement of the bitterness contributed by the during the process.
+As an expert sommelier and brewer, I can tell you that the IBU (International Bitterness Units) of a beer is a measurement of the bitterness contributed by the hops during the brewing process.
 It's important to note that the IBU alone does not determine the overall flavor profile of a beer, but it does give an indication of the level of bitterness you can expect.

 It's worth mentioning that the perception of bitterness can be subjective.
 Different individuals have varying tolerances for bitterness, and personal preferences play a significant role in how one perceives the taste.
 For example, someone who enjoys intensely bitter beers may find a beer with an IBU of 45 to be on the milder side, while someone with a lower tolerance for bitterness may find it to be quite bitter.